filodb/FiloDB/README.md

 - Run the cli jar as the filo CLI command line tool and initialize keyspaces if using Cassandra: `filo-cli-*.jar --command init`

 There is a branch for Datastax Enterprise 4.8 / Spark 1.4.
 Note that if you are using DSE or have vnodes enabled, a lower number of vnodes (16 or less) is STRONGLY recommended as higher numbers of vnodes slows down queries substantially and basically prevents subsecond queries from happening.

+By default, FiloDB nodes (basically all the Spark executors) talk to each other using a random port and locally assigned hostname.
+You may wish to set `filodb.spark.driver.port`, `filodb.spark.executor.port` to assign specific ports (for AWS, for example) or possibly use a different config file on each host and set `akka.remote.netty.tcp.hostname` on each host's config file.

 ## Code Walkthrough